 Smart Investing at LifeSight

 LifeSight makes sure that your pension investments match your age and income.
 Are you relatively young, then you are automatically investing more in the Rendement fund which is targeted at reaching a high return.
 The returns are needed in order to accrue a sufficient pension.
-The closer you get to your retirement date, the more you invest in the Matching funds which have a defensive nature.
+The closer you get to your retirement date, the more you invest in the Matching funds.
+The objective of these funds is to keep the chance of setbacks as low as possible.

 You use your invested money with LifeSight to buy a pension with an insurer of your choice when you retire.
 You hand over the pension capital to an insurance company and will receive a lifelong monthly pension for that.